 The costs of your premiums will never change.
 The monthly price you pay for your first monthly premium is the same price you will pay for your last premium, whether in 5 years or 40 years.

-This is also not the case for other types of coverage on the market.
-Different policies actually increase in price the older you get; AARP is an example of this.
+This is not the case for other types of coverage on the market.
+Different policies actually increase in price the older you get; the Globe Term Life for Adults plan is an example of this.

 It is important to verify that your funeral insurance plan has a monthly price that will not change over time.